AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex0/README.md

 - In the right frame, check if the role collection **'Subaccount Administrator'** is assigned.
 - Check the role collections assigned to the **business user** representation:
 - Select the user.
-- In the right frame, check if the role collections :
+- In the right frame, check if the following role collections are assigned:
   - **Business_Application_Studio_Administrator**
   - **Business_Application_Studio_Developer**
   - **Business_Application_Studio_Extension_Deployer**
-  - **Launchpad_Admin' are assigned.**
+  - **Launchpad_Admin**

 - You will make use of some test users to test the application you are working on :
   - **bob.support@company.com** (Support user)
   - **alice.support@company.com** (Support user)
   - **david.admin@company.com** (Admin user)
-  - Check the user role collections in the SAP BTP cockpit for Bob, Alice, and David:
+  - Check the user role collections in the SAP BTP cockpit for **Bob, Alice, and David**:
   - Select a user.
 In the right frame, check the role collections assigned:
   - Check if **bob.support@company.com** and **alice.support@company.com** are assigned to the role collection **Incident Management Support**.
   - Check if **david.admin@company.com** is assigned to the role collection **Incident Management Admin**.